Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 50% of traffic comes from mobile.
 A one-page checkout can be perfectly optimized for mobile.

-The users can explore the product on the page, read relevant case studies, watch videos, and when they’re ready just hit a button to land on the checkout form.
+The users can explore the product selection or product table on the page, read relevant case studies, watch videos, and when they’re ready just hit a button to land on the checkout form.

 It’s even better on mobile when you don’t have to changes pages and switch tabs!